dscamiss/generalized-newtons-method/README.md

 ## generalized-newtons-method

-A PyTorch implementation of the generalized Newton's method proposed in [1].
+A PyTorch implementation of the "generalized Newton's method," proposed in [1].

 Theory and implementation notes can be found in [this blog post](https://dscamiss.github.io/blog/posts/generalized_newtons_method).